 “The professionalism of Dr. Rom and his staff is refreshing.
 The communication regarding the surgery was excellent.
 Most important to me was that my cataract surgery was completely painless.
 I will highly recommend Dr. Rom to my friends.” – B.B

-Is A Premium Lens Covered By Insurance?
+Is An Intraocular Lens Covered By Insurance?